Tilbury Town railway station: Tilbury North Junction

 This junction is where the lines into the main part of the Tilbury Docks diverged.
 Some exchange sidings existed and the wagons would be worked forward into the docks by a dock owned locomotive.
 Boat trains carrying passengers and their baggage also worked into this link directly to the transit sheds on the dock.
 The junction was worked by a signal box provided in 1886 which was replaced in 1918.
 This signal box was taken out of use on 23 February 1961 and control was transferred to the new signal box at Tilbury Riverside.
-A Port of London Authority signal box controlled the exchange sidings area opening in 1886 and this was closed in 6 January 1968.
+A Port of London Authority signal box controlled the exchange sidings area opening in 1886 and this was closed on 6 January 1968.

 In April 1969 a new junction was provided west of the site making use of a disused Seabrooks Brewery Siding (controlled by Grays signal box) and an intermodal terminal opened in June 1969 which is still in operation in 2025.